Dear sweet babies,

 The biggest “first” for this month is probably eating “solids”.
 You tried out high chairs for the first time, and we started feeding you some rice cereal and oatmeal.
 (Separate post on that coming soon.)

 There are still no teeth to be found in either of your mouths, but you’re both still grabbing and gnawing on everything you possibly can.
 I’m sure that soon we’ll finally see some baby pearlies pop through.

 You guys continue to wiggle and roll to the side a lot.
-Malcolm, you rolled from your back to your tummy exactly twice this month, but don’t seem to care about practicing.
+M, you rolled from your back to your tummy exactly twice this month, but don’t seem to care about practicing.
 You’ve also apparently forgotten or decided to abandon rolling from your tummy to your back.
-Emmett, you roll from your tummy to your back after about two seconds, and you are SO close to rolling over from your back to your tummy.
+E, you roll from your tummy to your back after about two seconds, and you are SO close to rolling over from your back to your tummy.